 Trying to work on your BTB, around the world, and other styles of shots is also a great backyard activity.
 You need to start your journey somewhere and a backyard is a perfect place.
 If you try to use these creative passes and shots too quickly in practice or games then you might be spending the rest of the season on the bench.
 If you work on these skills in the backyard where there is no pressure or repercussions, then you can excel on your own time.
 Then you can work your way up to becoming John Grant Jr. without the embarrassment of a BTB pass that goes to no one and costs you a lap.

 So What’s The “All Backyard Team”?

-We at Stringers Society want to display the very best and most dedicated backyard players.
-Those of you who take their lacrosse career seriously and spend a great deal of time working in the backyard are who we want to congratulate.
-We think that your videos will inspire others to become more serious about their play.
-This can also help others get ideas about how to improve their own backyard setup.
-If you have any pictures or videos of you working in the backyard or your setup please send them to us or post them with the hashtag #AllBackyardTeam.
+We at Stringers Society want to display the best and most dedicated backyard players.
+Those of you who take your lacrosse career seriously and spend a great deal of time working in the backyard are who we want to congratulate.
+Your videos will inspire others to become more serious about their play.
+This can also help others get ideas about improving their backyard setup.
+If you have any pictures or videos of you working in the backyard or your setup, please send them to us or post them with the hashtag #AllBackyardTeam.